Updated July 2020.

 Each year billions of pounds are used unknowingly within businesses by employees desperately trying to manage unstructured documents and processes.

 Generally this is all done in the in the name of “my job” or “what I do” and ignored as a cost to business by senior management.

-It is often stated that around 80% of business data is unstructured, (spreadsheets, emails, word documents, presentations, log files, reports and the latest entrant to the unstructured world of data “social media”).
+It is often stated that around 80% of business data is unstructured, (spreadsheets, emails, word documents, presentations, log files, reports, social media).

 Too much background/administration is overlooked within businesses in the pursuit of growth and sales.
 If, however, we looked at streamlining what we do from an Administration perspective, as a way of acquiring the time and resources to increase growth and sales, then the business gains a win-win!